 Alcoholic Beverage Licenses

-Businesses that sell and serve beer, wine, and distilled spirits, in the City of Lilburn are required to obtain an alcohol license.
+Businesses that sell and/or serve beer, wine, and distilled spirits in the City of Lilburn are required to obtain an Alcoholic Beverage License.
 Licenses are issued for January 1 through December 31 and must be renewed each year.
-City of Lilburn Alcohol Beverage Licenses are issued in accordance with regulations and requirements outlined in Chapter 6 of the City of Lilburn Code of Ordinances.
+City of Lilburn Alcoholic Beverage Licenses are issued in accordance with regulations and requirements outlined in Chapter 6 of the City of Lilburn Code of Ordinances.

 In all cases, businesses must also obtain a State Alcohol License through the Georgia Department of Revenue.
+A temporary city license will be issued in order to apply with the Georgia Department of Revenue.
 The license obtained from the Georgia Department of Revenue must be submitted to the City of Lilburn in order to obtain the original city alcohol license.

-All retail businesses are required to purchase alcohol from wholesale distributors.
+All Alcohol Licensees are required to purchase alcohol from wholesale distributors.

 How to Apply

 - All businesses must first obtain an Occupational Tax Certificate (Business License) from the City of Lilburn.

 - The applicant must complete the Alcoholic Beverage License application and submit it to City Hall, 340 Main St., completed and notarized, along with payment of application fee.